Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 Calming music in combination with movement and creation is a powerful relaxant.
 Painting paired with calming music is a wonderful art therapy activity for relaxation.

-Hope you found this post helpful and it will help you manage your stress in a healthy way.
+Hope you found this post helpful, and the activities provided will help you manage your stress in a healthy way.